-Fuji Television Network is a privately owned company headquartered in Japan, and a subsidiary of Fuji Media Holdings.
-Founded in 1957 with approximately 230 employees, the company reported $1.4B in revenue as of 2024, operating as a tier 1 media tech buyer.
-The company's main product is broadcast television and radio.
-Functioning as a Japanese television station that serves the Kantō region, it is the flagship station of the Fuji News Network (FNN) and the Fuji Network System (FNS).
-The station is owned-and-operated by Fuji Television Network itself, a wholly-owned subsidiary of Fuji Media Holdings, which is a certified broadcasting holding company under the Japanese Broadcasting Act, and affiliated with the Fujisankei Communications Group.
-It is headquartered in the Fuji Broadcasting Center in Odaiba, Minato, Tokyo, and is recognized as one of the five private broadcasters based in Tokyo.
+Fuji Television Network, a privately owned company based in Japan, operates as a subsidiary of Fuji Media Holdings.
+Founded in 1957, with approximately 230 employees, the company reported $1.4B in revenue as of 2024, functioning as a tier 1 media tech buyer.
+Specializing in broadcast television and radio, Fuji Television serves the Kantō region as the flagship station of the Fuji News Network (FNN) and the Fuji Network System (FNS).
+The station is owned and operated by Fuji Television Network, itself a wholly-owned subsidiary of Fuji Media Holdings, a certified broadcasting holding company under the Japanese Broadcasting Act, and is affiliated with the Fujisankei Communications Group.
+It is headquartered in the Fuji Broadcasting Center in Odaiba, Minato, Tokyo, and is identified as one of the five private broadcasters based in Tokyo.

 Similar Companies